victorybiz/geoip-location/README.md

 ```bash
 $ composer require victorybiz/geoip-location
 ```
 ### Laravel Project
+Alternatively, you can add `"victorybiz/geoip-location": "^0.1.0"` to your composer.json file's `require` section and then run `$ composer update`.

 Once installed you need to register the service provider with the application.
 Open up `config/app.php` and locate the `providers` key.